picture-vision/st/README.md

 ## Installation

 just run the included `build.sh` as a normal user.
-It'll install dwm to `/usr/local/bin/st`
+It'll install st to `/usr/local/bin/st`